buddhist-uni/buddhist-uni.github.io/_courses/ebts.md

 - It's okay to skim or even skip this one.
 Mostly it's presented here to give a “behind the scenes” peek at the scholarship that goes into ancient Buddhist texts." %}

 {% include content_blurb.html category="articles" slug="oral-transmission_wynne" %}
-- Argues against an improvisational oral transmission and shows why we should think of the texts as having been recited verbatim
+- Argues against an improvisational oral transmission and shows why we should think of the texts as having been passed down to us (relatively) verbatim

 ### One Additional Sutra